adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 2. Add users to one or more configured directory/security groups.

-3. Run User Sync in test mode. (`./user-sync -t --users all --process-groups`)
+3. Run User Sync in test mode. (`./user-sync -t --users all --process-groups --adobe-only-user-action exclude`)

-3. Run User Sync not in test mode. (`./user-sync --users all --process-groups`)
+3. Run User Sync not in test mode. (`./user-sync --users all --process-groups --adobe-only-user-action exclude`)

 4. Check that test users were created in Adobe Admin Console.